 When you think of “adaptation,” do you imagine just a statistical redistribution of traits, where the “non-adaptive” trait remains in the species’ genome and in a subset of the “pressured” population?

 No, the vast majority of people think of “adaptation” as genuine and lasting (genetically based) morphological changes species-wide.
 And evolutionists are pleased to have you think this way, because they then point to the fact that the vast majority of people believe in “adaptation” and thereby smuggle in the purported, but never yet demonstrated, power of natural selection to substantively change the genome of a species.

 So, to sum up, “natural selection” can be thought of in either a deeply circular way or in a way that wields power it has never been demonstrated to possess.
 Evolutionists want it both ways.
 They want to define the principle with the circular, “hard place” argument, which has the lowest possible bar the principle can “get over,” and their examples are of this type.
-But they also want to demonstrate its power to change species.
+But they also want to demonstrate its power to change species, so they speculate that there is some as-yet-undemonstrated mechanism that can produce such change.
 They cannot have it both ways.
 The two ways of thinking about natural selection are incompatible.
-There is a huge gulf between them that evolutionists propose to bridge merely by vagueness and hand-waving.
+There is a huge gulf between them that evolutionists propose to bridge merely by vagueness, hand-waving, and speculation.